-If in completing the permit it is determined the lift equals or exceeds 95% or the crane configuration may be gained, the change shall be made.
+If in completing the permit it is determined the lift equals or exceeds 95% or the crane configuration capacity for the greatest radius the load will achieve during pick, swing or set, the lift will not be made.

+If by changing the crane configuration within manufacturing specifications a greater gross capacity may be gained, the change shall be made.
 If not a larger capacity crane shall be obtained and used.
+Responsibilities